-Kourtney Kardashian, Rumored To Be Pregnant With Baby No. 4, Spotted With Ex-Flame Justin Bieber
+Kourtney Kardashian Rumored To Be Pregnant With Baby No. 4, Spotted With Ex-Flame Justin Bieber

-She might be pregnant with baby no. 4, but that didn’t stop Kourtney Kardashian from hitting the town with ex Justin Bieber.
+She might be pregnant with baby No. 4, but that didn’t stop Kourtney Kardashian from hitting the town with ex Justin Bieber.
 Radar Online released photos of the late night outing, which featured Kardashian in a revealing bra and silk pants.
 What happened to her re-kindled romance with Scott Disick?

 Kardashian’s nipples were on prominent display during her hangout session with Bieber.
 The reality star revealed in the past that she underwent a boob job in her early twenties.
 Clearly, the Keeping Up With the Kardashians star isn’t afraid to show them off!